census-instrumentation/opencensus-specs/trace/Span.md

 ##### Supported bits
 * Sampling bit -  Bit to represent whether trace is sampled or not (mask `0x1`).

-#### TraceState
+#### Tracestate
 Carries tracing-system specific context in a list of key value pairs.
-TraceState allows different vendors propagate additional information and inter-operate with their legacy Id formats.
+Tracestate allows different vendors propagate additional information and inter-operate with their legacy Id formats.

 For more details see [this][TraceStateLink].